 - It represents the work of a master designer, builder, or craftsman; or

 - It represents a distinctive and familiar visual feature of the city.

-Submit a completed application for Historic Landmark designation with photos of the property and contributing structures, and any supporting documentation about the property’s historical significance to the City of Waco Planning Services Department at the addresses below:
+Submit a completed application for Historic Landmark designation with photos of the property and contributing structures, and any supporting documentation about the property’s historical significance to the City of Waco Planning Services Department here.

 - Ad Valorem Tax Exemption: Any property which has been designated as a historic landmark shall qualify for an exemption of City ad valorem taxes, provided that the historic landmark has been determined by the City Council to be a historically or archaeologically significant site in need of tax relief to encourage its preservation.
 The tax exemption shall exempt from City ad valorem taxation any increase in the assessed value of the building or structure and the land necessary for access and use of the building/structure following the designation by the City Council for a period of 10 years.